florykhan/airbnb-market-analysis/README.md

 | **neighbourhood_summary.sql** | One row per neighbourhood: listing count, avg/median price, avg reviews, % entire home, avg availability_365, avg minimum_nights.
 Excludes NULL neighbourhood/price and prices outside $20–$1000. |
 | **room_type_summary.sql** | One row per room type: listing count, avg price, median price.
 Same price and NULL filters. |

-Median price is computed in SQL using window functions (`ROW_NUMBER`, `PARTITION BY`) to support robust reporting.
-You can run the queries directly with SQLite:
+Median price is computed in SQL using window functions (`ROW_NUMBER`, `PARTITION BY`) to support robust reporting. **You do not need to run these with the `sqlite3` CLI**, step 6 (the Python export scripts) runs them and writes the CSVs.
+Optionally, to inspect results in the terminal:

 ```bash
 sqlite3 data/airbnb.db < sql/queries/neighbourhood_summary.sql